 May 25, 2022

 At the request of the Congress of Physician-Owned Medical Properties (CPOMP), CMAC Partners has released 5 of its proprietary models that have been developed and refined over the last 15 years.
-These can be requested from CMAC’s website.
 They are being shared to continue CMAC’s mission of making physician groups stronger through their medical real estate investment.
 The models provide a comprehensive range of analyses on real estate structuring and measuring investment performance.
-Here is a look at how the top 5 might assist your group.
-CMAC has also agreed to run a limited number of individual scenarios of each model on behalf of any group until October 31, 2021.
-The released models include:
+Here is a look at how the top 5 might assist your group:

 TruCourse 2.0: Succession Management Tool